AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-2013.md

    ![](assets/image2014-12-12-9-3a5-3a45.png)

-1. Clique em **Avançar**.
+1. Clique em **Próximo**.

    ![](assets/image2014-12-12-9-3a5-3a55.png)

 1. A solução será carregada.
 Você pode visualização o conteúdo do pacote, se desejar.
-Clique em **Avançar**.
+Clique em **Próximo**.

    ![](assets/image2014-12-12-9-3a6-3a10.png)